ArazArnius/java-learning-luh/README.md

-# java-learning-luh
+# Java Learning – LUH 2nd Semester

-Java programming tasks from my 2nd semester at Leibniz University Hannover (B.Sc.
-Informatik).
+This is an ongoing collection of Java programming tasks and exercises I'm working on during my second semester of the Informatik B.Sc. program at Leibniz University Hannover (LUH).

+## About

+As I continue learning Java, I'm uploading my homework assignments, small practice projects, and experiments.
+This repository will grow over time as I progress through the course.

+The specific detail of the contents can be found in each assignment's folder separately.

+Feel free to check out the code, and suggestions are always welcome!